-This award was established in memory of Professor Geoffrey Chamberlain who was President of the College, Editor-in-Chief of BJOG and Head of Department of Obstetrics & Gynaecology at St George’s Hospital, London.
-The award consists of two separate prizes.
+This award was established in memory of Professor Geoffrey Chamberlain who was a President of the College, Editor-in-Chief of BJOG and Head of the O&G Department at St George’s Hospital London.
+The award consists of two separate awards.

-The first award will be awarded every three years and will be presented at the time of the RCOG World Congress held in the British Isles.
-The sum of £1,000 will be awarded for the best submitted oral or poster presentation by a trainee resident in the subcontinent (Nepal, Bhutan, Pakistan, India, Bangladesh, Sri Lanka).
+The first award will be awarded every 3 years and will be presented at the time of the RCOG World Congress held in the British Isles.
+The sum of £1000 will be awarded for the best submitted oral or poster presentation by a trainee resident in the subcontinent (Nepal, Bhutan, Pakistan, India, Bangladesh, and Sri Lanka).
 A decision would be made on the basis of the best mark achieved and selected by the Congress Abstract Committee.

-The second award will be made on an annual basis; the sum of £150 will be awarded to any trainee in obstetrics and gynaecology throughout the world submitting an essay to be marked by the Chamberlain Fund Panel on an aspect of teaching or training in obstetrics and gynaecology.
+The second award will be made on an annual basis; the sum of £150 will be awarded to any O&G trainee worldwide who submits an essay to be marked by the Chamberlain Fund Panel on an aspect of teaching or O&G training.
 The essay should be no more than 800 words and should be acceptable for publication in The Obstetrician & Gynaecologist (TOG).